-However, having felt the present need of Sri Lanka to have more numbers of fully-fledged planners, the Department had extended its scope to conduct Undergraduate level Degree program in the field of Town and Country Planning.
-As a result, the pioneering four years Degree course in Bachelor of Science Honours in Town & Country Planning was commenced in 2003.
+However, having felt the present need of Sri Lanka to have more numbers of fullyfledged planners, the Department had extended its scope to conduct Undergraduate level Degree program in the field of Town and Country Planning.
+As a result the pioneering four years, Honours Degree course in Bachelor of Science in Town & Country Planning was commenced in 2003.
 Based on the performance of GCE (Advanced Level) results, this degree course enrolls 50 candidates for each intake.

 All the courses and other academic matters within the Department are conducted in English medium.
 Motivating 'Integrated Spatial Planning', the Department always encourages the multidisciplinary approach in Planning and therefore, all of its courses comprise of subject modules from a wide range of fields, whilst the members of the academic staff come from different disciplinary background.
 In order to encourage and facilitate research interests among both academic members and the students, and also to provide opportunities for external researchers, the Department has established a Research Unit, where a number of research activities are being carried out.
+There are proposals for commencing new post graduate programs such as environmental planning.